Switzerland joins calls demanding closure of Uighur camps

 The statement comes two days after the release of the so-called China Cablesexternal link: leaked documents from within the Communist party that reveal further details about state policy towards the ethnic Uighur group in western China.

 Published by the International Consortium for Investigative Journalists, the files claim that the camps are being used to brainwash and torture over one million Uighurs.
-Chinese authorities have denied this and have said that the cables are “pure fabrication and fake newsexternal link”.
+Chinese authorities have denied this and say that the cables are “pure fabrication and fake newsexternal link”.

-The Swiss foreign ministry, meanwhile, said that it already asked China in November 2018 to shut down the camps.
+The Swiss foreign ministry, meanwhile, already asked China in November 2018 to shut down the camps.
 Foreign Minister Ignazio Cassis also brought up the issue during a Switzerland-China strategic dialogue forum last month.

 “The respect of minority rights, as well as freedom of expression, of press, and of religion are a key focus of Switzerland’s human rights policy in China,” the ministry wrote.